containerum/kdc-docs/content/installation/packages/7bootstrap-workers.md

 node-03    NotReady     <none>    20s       v1.10.2
 ```

-**Note**: Nodes are not ready because network services not configured.
+**Note**: Nodes are not ready because network services are not configured.

 Done!